-The Group leases office, transportation equipment, and other with lease terms of 1 to 5 years.
+As of the December 31, 2021 and 2020, the Group leases office, transportation equipment, and other with lease terms of 1 to 5 years.
 In some cases, the Group has options to purchase the assets at the end of the contract term; in other cases, it guarantees the residual value of the leased assets at the end of the contract term.

-As of December 31, 2020 and 2019, the Group has elected not to recognize right-of-use assets and lease liabilities for short-term leases of office, warehouse, parking space, staff dormitories and printer that have a lease term of 12 months or less or leases of low-value assets.
+The Group has elected not to recognize right-of-use assets and lease liabilities for short-term leases of office, warehouse, parking space, staff dormitories and printer that have a lease term of 12 months or less or leases of low-value assets.

-(20) Employee benefits
+(18) Employee benefits